Closed Cohen-Macaulay completion of binomial edge ideals: Preliminaries

 \item For all edges $\lbrace i, j\rbrace$ and $\lbrace k, l\rbrace$ with $i < j$ and $k < l$, one has $\lbrace j, l\rbrace\in E(G)$ if $i = k$, and $\lbrace i, k\rbrace\in E(G)$ if $j = l$. \end{enumerate} \end{theorem}

-\begin{definition}{\rm A graph $G$, satisfying the equivalent conditions of Theorem \ref{quadgb}, is called \textit{closed} with respect to the given labelling of the vertices.
-A graph $G$ is called \textit{closed} if it is closed with respect to a suitable labelling of its vertices. } \end{definition}
+A graph $G$ is said to be \textit{closed} with respect to a given labelling of vertices if it satisfies any of the equivalent conditions of Theorem \ref{quadgb}.
+By a \textit{closed} graph $G$, we mean a graph $G$ which is closed with respect to a suitable labelling of its vertices.